Skip to the main content.

 Visa Length: 1 Year

-Extension: You can apply again but need to wait six months before doing so.
+Extension: You can apply again, but you need to wait six months before doing so.

 Brasov, Romania - Once the paperwork is in order, the digital nomad lifestyle becomes a reality.
 Armed with a computer and phone, professionals can now work from virtually anywhere, whether it's a bustling city, a tranquil beach, or amidst breathtaking landscapes.
 The internet, the lifeline of the digital nomad, connects them to their company and clients, allowing them to stay productive and engaged.